SahiZahidi/Natures-Basket/README.md

 # Natures-Basket Clone

 This a Clone of a website [Natursbasket Website](https://www.naturesbasket.co.in/).
-This website deals in all selling of all sorts of groceries, Vegetables, Beverages and Kithcen essentials.
+This website deals in selling of all sorts of groceries, Vegetables, Beverages and Kitchen essentials.
 As a Construct week individual project I was assigned to design this website with all the functionalities like the actual website in 5 days period.

  ## Tech Stack Used :-